Tag: performance optimization

 }

-🔐 Security Note: When using parallelism, ensure thread safety for shared resources.
-Use synchronization primitives like lock or SemaphoreSlim to avoid race conditions.
+Warning: Parallel programming requires thread-safe practices.
+Use synchronization primitives like lock or SemaphoreSlim to prevent race conditions.

 5. Implement Caching and Profiling

-Caching is one of the most effective ways to improve performance, especially for expensive computations or frequently accessed data.
-For example, you can use MemoryCache to store results in memory:
+Caching is one of the most effective ways to improve performance for frequently accessed data or expensive computations.
+Here’s how you can use MemoryCache:

 // Example: Using MemoryCache